 How to Turn Your Apples Into Applesauce

 If you opt to make your applesauce in a slow cooker, there's no need to add water to the pot.
 Just pile your apples in, add a splash of lemon juice to prevent browning, and sprinkle in any sugar or spices that you'd like.
 Continue cooking, stirring occasionally, until the apples become soft enough to be mashed up.
-Use a potato masher for chunky sauce.
-Use an immersion blender for smooth sauce.
+Use a potato masher for chunky sauce or an immersion blender for smooth sauce.

 Apples are often plenty sweet on their own, so you may want to wait until you've tasted your finished sauce before you decide if it needs sugar.
 If you want sweeter sauce but are trying to limit your sugar, use sugar substitutes instead.